Sri Lankan Muslims (ethnic group): Sri Lankan Muslim Tamil

 Another symbolic representation of the Southern variety is the shortening of Tamil verbs.
 As an example, the verb ‘to come’, known as ‘varukhudu’ in SLT/NEMT, would be shortened and pronounced as ‘varudu.’

-Furthermore, the Moors like their counterparts in Tamil Nadu, use the Arwi which is a written register of the Tamil language with the use of the Arabic alphabet.
+Furthermore, the Muslims like their counterparts in Tamil Nadu, use the Arwi which is a written register of the Tamil language with the use of the Arabic alphabet.
 The Arwi alphabet is unique to the Muslims of Tamil Nadu and Sri Lanka, hinting at erstwhile close relations between the Tamil Muslims across the two territories.

 However, SLMT is only a spoken variety that is limited to the domestic sphere of the community members and is something shared with the Marrakar community of Tamil Nadu.
 In addition, they frequently tend to code-switch and code-mix when they communicate with a non-Muslim or a fellow Muslim in a different region.

 Culture

-The Sri Lankan Moors have been strongly shaped by Islamic culture, with many customs and practices according to Islamic law.
-While preserving many of their ancestral South Asian customs, the Moors have over time adopted several Arabic-Islamic practices.
+The Sri Lankan Muslims have been strongly shaped by Islamic culture, with many customs and practices according to Islamic law.
+While preserving many of their ancestral South Asian customs, the Muslims have over time adopted several Arabic-Islamic practices.

-The Moors practice several customs and beliefs which they closely share with the Arab, Sri Lankan Tamils, and Sinhalese People.
-Tamil and Sinhala customs such as wearing the Thaali or eating Kiribath were widely prevalent among the Moors.
-Arab customs such as congregational eating using a large shared plate called the 'sahn' and wearing of the North African fez during marriage ceremonies feed to the view that Moors are of mixed Sinhalese, Tamil, and Arab heritage.
+The Muslims practice several customs and beliefs which they closely share with the Arab, Sri Lankan Tamil, and Sinhalese People.
+Tamil and Sinhala customs such as wearing the Thaali or eating Kiribath were widely prevalent among the Muslims.
+Arab customs such as congregational eating using a large shared plate called the 'sahn' and wearing of the North African fez during marriage ceremonies feed to the view that Muslims are of mixed Sinhalese, Tamil, and Arab heritage.

-The late 19th century saw the phase of Islamization of Sri Lankan Moors, primarily under the influence of M. C. Siddi Lebbe.
-He was a leading figure in the Islamic revival movement, and strengthened the Muslim identity of the Sri Lankan Moors.
+The late 19th century saw the phase of Islamization of Sri Lankan Muslims, primarily under the influence of M. C. Siddi Lebbe.
+He was a leading figure in the Islamic revival movement, and strengthened the Muslim identity of the Sri Lankan Muslims.
 He was responsible for the ideological framework for the Muslim ethnicity in Sri Lanka.

+Sri Lankan Muslims are officially categorized as a separate ethnicity separate from Sri Lankan Tamils and Sri Lankan Malays.